Ford Focus Review & Prices

 In town

 The Ford Focus is a great size for town driving, feeling light and manoeuvrable in traffic.
-That said, it’s a little stiffer than most in this class, which is a trade-off for being fun in the twisties.
+That said, it’s slightly more uncomfortable over bumps than alternatives, which is a trade-off for being fun in the twisties.

-The ST-Line X, with the stiffer suspension and 18-inch alloy wheels, is about as jiggly as this car gets over bumps – but doesn’t verge on being annoying or a deal breaker.
+ST-Line X models, with the stiffer suspension and 18-inch alloy wheels, is about as jiggly as this car gets – but doesn’t verge on being annoying or a deal breaker.

 The more powerful petrol engine feels nippy and responsive.
-Steering is well-weighted, though those who spend most of their time in town might appreciate it if it was a touch lighter at lower speeds.
+Steering is well-weighted, which enthusiasts love, though those who spend most of their time in town might appreciate it if it was a touch lighter at lower speeds.

 On the motorway